-Does Contrave Work for Weight Loss?
+Does Contrave Cause Weight Loss?

 36% of patients lost greater than 5% of their body weight in 56 weeks in the worst-performing trial, while 57% of patients lost greater than 5% of their body weight in 56 weeks in the best-performing trial.

-Contrave Side Effects
+Does Contrave Cause Side Effects?

-Contrave does cause side effects in some patients, and the side effects may be more severe than other weight loss drugs such as Plenity because Contrave works neurochemically while Plenity simply takes up space in the stomach.
+Contrave does cause side effects in some patients, and the side effects may be more severe than other weight loss drugs such as Plenity, because Contrave works neurochemically while Plenity simply takes up space in the stomach.

 A medical review published in the Hormones journal detailed the most common side effects of Contrave: nausea (experienced by 29-42% of patients), constipation (16-24%) and headache (14-24%).
-These are relatively minor side effects.

 The more concerning side effects, which are significantly more rare, involve suicidality.

-Contrave's FDA label contains a "black box" warning, which is the most severe type of warning required by the FDA.
+Contrave's FDA label contains a "black box" warning, which is the most severe type of warning mandated by the FDA.
 It indicates a side effect which may be life-threatening.

 Questionable Inactive Ingredients